 The flow rate implies the quantity of water that passes through an exit point, like a faucet or showerhead, within a given period.
 In the case of an instantaneous water heater, the flow rate influences the maximum temperature to which you can heat your water.
 This is because water that flows faster requires more energy to heat quickly than water that moves slower.

-To use a tankless water heater, it is necessary to know the flow rate in your household or at least the typical range in your locality.
+To use a tankless water heater, you must know the flow rate in your household or at least the typical range in your locality.
 Once you have determined your flow rate, you can choose the suitable model for your needs.

 You can gauge the flow rate of any water outlet in your house using a measuring jug with a 1-litre mark and the stopwatch function on your phone.
-Place the jug under the outlet, turn on the tap, and time how long it takes to fill up the jug to 1 litre.
+Place the jug under the outlet, turn on the tap, and time how long it takes to fill it to 1 litre.
 This gives you the flow rate in litres per minute for that specific outlet.

 3. Ambient Water Temperature